ExplorerFreda/TreeEnc/README.md

 We provide a sample of our data format at ``data/``.
+You may process your own data following our [instruction](data/data-instruction.md).
 Please [contact Freda](mailto:freda@ttic.edu) if you need a copy of our experimental datasets.
 The copyrights are held by the original authors.